 A map dated 1839 shows approximately 83 ponds across the parish of Hartest.
 While some of these still exist as ponds, many have now disappeared.
 Those that remain play an important role in providing habitats and also help manage run-off of water from nearby fields and hard surfaces.

-Special Landscape Area
+Area of Special Landscape Quality

 8.10 This landscape setting within which Hartest sits is clearly of very high quality and is one which needs protecting from inappropriate development.
 Currently, much of the parish and certainly the main built up area, is within a designated Special Landscape Area (SLA) as identified in the current Babergh Local Plan.
 The SLA was originally designated in the Suffolk County Structure Plan in the 1980s and has been retained in the current Babergh Core Strategy.
-It was part of the wider area covering the Stour Valley to the north of Sudburyand its extent in the village and its immediate vicinity is illustrated by the green hatching in the map below.
-A Special Landscape Area does not stop development taking place but provides protection from inappropriate development that would result in harm to the special characteristics of the area.

-Fig 8.3 Special Landscape Area as designated in the 2006 Babergh Local Plan

-8.11 With the Suffolk Landscape Character Assessment and the Neighbourhood Plan landscape character appraisal in mind, a detailed review of the boundary of the SLA has been undertaken in the context of the river valley, the setting of the village and purpose of the designation.
+It was part of the wider area covering the Stour Valley to the north of Sudbury.
+A detailed review of the boundary of the SLA has been undertaken in the context of the river valley, the setting of the village and purpose of the designation.
 This assessment is available on the Neighbourhood Plan website.
-As a consequence, the boundary has been amended, as illustrated in the map below, to reflect physical features on the ground and the Undulating Ancient Farmland characteristics.
+The area exhibits a distinct undulating landscape that not only provides a distinct backdrop for the main built-up area of the village, but extends north and east along the distinct valleys that converge on The Green and which have clearly informed the location of development within the village.

+8.11 Given the uncertainty about prospect of the SLA being retained in the joint Local Plan and the importance of this high quality landscape in the Neighbourhood Plan area, a new local designation is made in the Plan.
+The Area of Special Landscape Quality Area (ASLQ) reflects the content of the Suffolk Landscape Character Assessment, in particular the Undulating Ancient Farmland characteristics that has been supplemented at the local level by the Neighbourhood Plan landscape character appraisal.
+The extent of the ASLQ is illustrated on the map below. .
+The ASLQ designation does not stop development taking place but provides protection from inappropriate development that would result in harm to the special characteristics of the area.

+Figure 8.3 Area of Special Landscape Quality

-Policy HAR 9 - Special Landscape Area
+Policy HAR 9 - Hartest Area of Special Landscape Quality

-The Hartest Special Landscape Area is identified on the Proposals Map.
+The Hartest Area of Special Landscape Quality is identified on the Proposals Map.

-Policy HAR 10: Development proposals in the Special Landscape Area

-Development proposals in the Special Landscape Area, as identified on the Proposals Map, will only be permitted where they:
+Development proposals in the Hartest Area of Special Landscape Quality will only be permitted where they:

-protect and enhance the special landscape qualities of the area, identified in the Landscape Character Assessment; and
+• protect and enhance the special landscape qualities of the area, identified in the Landscape Character Assessment; and

-are designed and sited to harmonise with the landscape setting.
+• are designed and sited to protect and enhance the landscape setting.

 Identifying Important Views